 Program of Messianic Jewish Studies

-For the past 45 years, Ariel Ministries has welcomed people of all ages from many countries to learn and grow in Messianic discipleship program held at the Shoshanah Campus.
+For almost 50 years, Ariel Ministries has welcomed people of all ages from many countries to learn and grow in Messianic discipleship program held at the Shoshanah Campus.
 This beautiful facility is nestled in the scenic Adirondack Mountains of Upstate New York, and provides the perfect setting for deep Bible study, fellowship and fun extending from early July right through Labor Day weekend.

 Our program centers on grounding and growing believers through an in-depth study of the Scriptures from a Messianic Jewish perspective.
 You can attend the program for 1 week up to 8 weeks, even including Labor Day weekend, depending on your schedule, but you will benefit most if you can complete any or all of the 1 week, 2 week, 3 week, or Labor Day modules.
 The time of Bible study combined with worship, fellowship, and the beautiful surroundings, makes Shoshanah the perfect retreat for refreshment and renewal of your faith.

 If you have any questions, our campus staff is ready to answer them.
 Call (518) 834-6057, email email@example.com , or go to arielshoshanahcampus.com for more information.
-Click the buttons below to download the 2022 Brochure, Application Form, or make a payment.
+Click the buttons below to download the 2023 Application Form, or make a payment.

 Highlights of the Life of Messiah | Arnold Fruchtenbaum